 Your students also experience these mental and emotional health challenges.
 They pick up on problems their parents are working through and live through their own school and social-related stressors.

-It’s time for everyone to take a step back and embrace some wellness best practices.
+It’s time for everyone to take a step back and embrace some wellness best practices, not just for National Wellness Month, but all the time.
 Here are a few ways to introduce self-care activities for students to promote good mental, emotional, and physical health.

 1. Build Meditation Into the School Day

 The school day is chaotic.
 Hundreds of students run down the halls, jostle through the cafeteria, and try to keep up with the packed curriculum teachers need to work through.
 Students in all grade levels can feel overwhelmed throughout the day, which can cause them to disengage and act out.

 A growing number of studies continue to prove that students perform better when they have space for meditation.
 This is a quiet, calm environment to clear the brain and take control of your emotions.
 Some schools are considering replacing detention with meditation to create space for students to calm themselves and collect their thoughts.

 There are multiple ways to incorporate meditation in your classroom.
 Middle school and high school teachers can spend the first five minutes of each period in quiet reflection.
 Elementary school teachers can choose key moments during the day to help students center themselves – ideally before a test or after a high-energy activity like recess.

 2. Use Art Therapy for Student Check-Ins